metakgp/heimdall/README.md

 <!-- UPDATE -->

-IIT Kharagpur has it's own internal campus network which is the primary source of internet for it's students, staff and faculty.
+IIT Kharagpur has its internal campus network which is the primary source of Internet for its students, staff and faculty.

 For connection to the outside network (normal internet services), it uses a [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) which handles all requests going outside.
-While doing so, the client IP address in those requests are changed from the internal IP to any one of the pool of public IP addresses assigned to IIT Kharagpur.
+While doing so, the client IP address in those requests is changed from the internal IP to any one of the pool of public IP addresses assigned to IIT Kharagpur.

-So, to check whether a request has originated from inside IIT Kharagpur network, we just check whether the client's IP address belongs to one of those public IPs.
+So, to check whether a request has originated from inside the IIT Kharagpur network, we just check whether the client's IP address belongs to one of those public IPs.

-While just doing this would have sufficed, we donot know whether these Public IPs are permanent or are they subject to change over time.
-We therefore do a Whois lookup of the IP address and check it's response to decide whether this IP address belongs to IIT Kharagpur.
+While just doing this would have sufficed, we do not know whether these Public IPs are permanent or are subject to change over time.
+We therefore do a Whois lookup of the IP address and check its response to decide whether this IP address belongs to IIT Kharagpur.
 A screenshot of such a Whois lookup is shown below.

 <div align="center">
   <a href="https://github.com/metakgp/heimdall">